Land Appraisals: A Behind-the-Scenes Look at Valuing Acreage

 To determine whether the owner’s use of land qualifies as “highest and best use,” appraisers run four different tests:

-NAR’s Land Market Survey breaks down median land prices per acre by different land types and uses:
+NAR’s Land Market Survey breaks down the average percent change in land prices by different land types and uses:

 Size and shape

 You might assume that if one acre of land is worth $50,000, then four acres would be $200,000, but that’s not the case.
 As the size of the land goes up, the value per acre actually goes down, a phenomenon known in the economic world as the “law of diminishing returns.”
-It’s sort of the land equivalent to buying in bulk at the store: A larger item typically costs less per unit than the same item in a smaller size.
+It’s essentially the land equivalent of buying in bulk at the store: A larger item typically costs less per unit than the same item in a smaller size.

 The shape of the land also impacts its potential use and value, as an irregularly shaped lot may be less desirable.
 For example, if a vacant lot is pie-shaped with the wider part in the front, that means a home built on that land would have more yard space in the front than the back.